 I am currently in the Orlando airport with 2 hours to kill before I head back to Dallas and then on to the office.
 For the last 4 days, I have been in Orlando attending the NKBA Kitchen & Bath Industry Show (KBIS) as well as the NAHB International Builders Show (IBS) and other than having sore feet and a head full of emerging technologies and trends, this has been a productive use of my time as I was here to work, network, and participate in panel discussions during my trip.

 In 1980, I was 12 years old, seven years mentally into my career as an architect … whatever that meant.
-If you can imagine, there were only about 6 or 7 TV stations available back then, one of which was channel 13, our local PBS (Public Broadcasting Station).
-As a 12-year-old, PBS didn’t offer me much of what I wanted to watch, with one notable exception – This Old House – which to my knowledge was the first home improvement show.
+If you can imagine, there were only about 6 or 7 TV stations available back then, one of which was channel 13, KERA, which was my local PBS channel (Public Broadcasting Station).
+As a 12-year-old, I feel into an odd demographic – too old for Sesame Street and too young for weekend afternoon cooking programs, but there was one incredible exception – This Old House – which to my knowledge was the first home improvement show.
 Since I planned on being an architect, it seemed like my responsibility to watch this show.
 It was my look into the world of construction and it was the first time I could see how the building process worked.

 It was magical and it was must-see TV for me (along with the A-Team and Knight Rider1 … don’t judge me, as a 12-year-old boy I was the perfect demographic).
 Every week I would turn in to see the latest developments and issues the guys had to tackle … and as I recall, “wood rot” was a frequent topic.

 Fast forward 37 years and here I was meeting the closest things I had to heroes from my childhood.